Drug Court of New South Wales: Program Progression

-After detoxification and assessment, the offender appears before the Drug Court where he or she enters a guilty plea, receives a sentence that is suspended, and signs an undertaking to abide by his or her program conditions.
+After detoxification and assessment, offenders appears before the Drug Court to enter a guilty plea.
+Offenders receive a suspended sentence and signs an undertaking to abide by the program conditions.
 This process marks the commencement of the offender's Drug Court program.
 Each participant's program comprises three phases.
 Each phase has distinct goals that must be achieved before the participant graduates to the next phase of their program.

 Phase One is the 'initiation' phase where participants are expected to reduce drug use, stabilise their physical health and to cease criminal activity.
 In this phase, participants are required to undergo drug testing at least three times a week and to report back to the Drug Court once a week.

 Phase Two is the 'consolidation' phase where participants are expected to remain drug-free and crime-free, and to develop life and job skills.
 In this phase, testing for drug use is conducted twice weekly and report-back court appearances occur fortnightly.

 Phase Three is the 'reintegration' phase where participants are expected to gain or be ready to gain employment, and to be financially responsible.
 In this phase, drug testing is conducted twice weekly and report-back court appearances are conducted monthly.

 The Court may confer rewards on a participant when they maintain a satisfactory level of compliance with their Drug Court program.
 Rewards may be simply a round of applause, or perhaps permission to work even during Phase One.
 Sanctions may be imposed on a participant who fails to comply with the program.
 Participants are informed of the types of behaviour that can attract rewards and sanctions.
 The most severe form of sanction available to the court, short of program termination, is a custodial sanction of up to 14 days.
 Community-based sanctions, such as increased supervision or community work, are also available to the Court.
 A program will last for at least 12 months unless it is terminated sooner.